 Dogra, who has represented Adrian Peterson among other players, can apply for reinstatement in three years.

 The union did not cite any specifics Wednesday in its statement, but said the players on the committee on agent regulations and discipline voted unanimously to sanction Dogra.

 A 38-count disciplinary complaint was brought to the committee.

-Dogra has the right to appeal the discipline before an independent arbitrator.
-Any discipline should Dogra appeal would not be enforced until the appeal process is completed and he could continue to operate as an agent until resolution of the case.
+Dogra will appeal the discipline before an independent arbitrator.
+Any discipline would not be enforced until the appeal process is completed and he could continue to operate as an agent until resolution of the case.